npcole/npyscreen/documentation/source/widgets.rst

 Internally titled widgets are actually a textbox (for the label) and whatever other kind of widget is required.
 You can access the separate widgets (if you ever need to - you shouldn't) through the *label_widget* and *entry_widget* attributes.
 However, you may never need to, since the *value* and *values* attributes of the combined widget should work as expected.

+Creating your own widgets
+*************************

+All widgets should inherit from the class `Widget`.

+*calculate_area_neeeded*
+    This function is called to ask the widget how many lines and columns it requires (for a minimal display).
+You should return a tuple with exactly two numbers.
+Returning 0 for either argument says that the widget should be given all the remaining space on the display if it is available.

+If you are writing text to the screen you should avoid using curses directly, and instead use the function

+*add_line(realy, realx, unicode_string, attributes_list, max_columns, force_ascii=False)*
+    This function adds a line of text to the display. `realy` and `realx` are the absolute position on the Form. `attributes_list` is a list of attributes that should be applied to each character.
+If all of them require the same attribute, use the `make_attributes_list` method to create a list of the right length.

+*make_attributes_list(unicode_string, attribute)*
+    A convenience function.
+Retuns a list the length of the unicode_string provided, with each entry of the list containing a copy of attribute.